Xqhare/nabu/README.md

 Either by using `LoggingWizard::new()`, or by using `LoggingWizard::from_file`.

 Using `LoggingWizard::new()` is recommended for general logging use, as it is designed to minimise disk operations and free memory after writing to disk.
 `LoggingWizard::from_file()` is recommended for interpretation of `.xff` log files.
 The entire file is loaded into memory as entries inside a `LoggingWizard` struct and can then be used for processing.
+Using `from_file()` is not recommended for general logging use because of the constant memory overhead of all logs being loaded.

-Please note that `LoggingWizard::from_file()` and `LoggingWizard::new()` do not save their state to disk automatically.
+`LoggingWizard::from_file()` and `LoggingWizard::new()` do not save their state to disk automatically.
 To save the state, use `.save()` or add a log using `.add_log_and_save()`.
 Using the latter method, the created log will be written to disk immediately, with the memory being freed right after.
 This method is recommended, especially if you do not expect a large amount of logs to be generated, and don't want to deal with creating a saving logic.
+This approach has the drawback of a larger amount of IO operations.
 To help to create a saving logic, the `LoggingWizard` struct contains a `logs_len` field that contains the amount of logs in the `logs` field and could be used to check if the `LoggingWizard` has reached a specific length to then call `.save()`.

+To optimise the usage of `LoggingWizard`, think of a `.xff` file not as a store for every log you create period, but more like a store of alike logs.
+An example would be to store all logs created because of crashes in one file, and more benign errors in another, or even their own.
+The `.xff` file assumes the traditional role of a directory of log-files, or a simpler way of generating one file for transmission.

 ##### 7.4.1.1.
 Structure
 The `LoggingWizard` struct holds all the logs that have been added to it.
 The logs it holds are of type `Log`, these hold the data points of the logs as `LogData`.

+Put another way, the `LoggingWizard` struct holds a `Vec<Log>` that contains all the logs that have been added to it, and it also serves as the way to save the state of the `LoggingWizard` to disk.
+A `Log` represents a single log.
+The contained `Vec<LogData>` contains all the data points of the log.
+This could be a failure of some kind, with several `LogData` entries for the error message, time and CPU usage, for example.
+A `LogData` is used to represent a single data point inside a log, like the current CPU temperature or the current time for example.
+It contains the name of the data point, the value of the data point, and any metadata that is associated with it.
+The metadata is stored as string key-value pairs with no limit on the number of pairs.

-The structure, as well as all functions are listed below.
+The structure, as well as all functions are listed here:
 - `LoggingWizard`
     - `logs: Vec<Log>`
     - `logs_len: usize`